Gajamjyothsna/SurvivorGame/README.md

 # SurvivorGame
-This is 3D Survivor Game developed in Unity.
+This is 3D Survivor Game developed in Unity and c#.